gantners/CarND-Behavioral-Cloning-P3/README.md

 * drive.py for driving the car in autonomous mode
 * model_1.h5 containing a trained convolution neural network
 * model_1_weights.h5 the weights from the trained cnn
-* model_1.mp4 record of driving track1 2 rounds in autonomous mode
+* records/model_1.mp4 record of driving track1 2 rounds in autonomous mode on fastest display mode
 * prepare.py a class for reading and preprocessing images
 * visual.py a helper class for visualizing results
 * conv_visualization a class for generating activation images for layers